ezsystems/ezpublish-legacy/doc/features/4.1/clustering.rst

 ..
 Note:: **If you plan to update an eZ Publish cluster prior to 3.10
           read this documentation first** http://pubsvn.ez.no/nextgen/trunk/doc/features/3.10/cluster_enhancement.txt

 ..
-Note:: **This guide assumes the code base is already update to the 4.1 version, do not upgrade
+Note:: **This guide assumes the code base is already updated to the 4.1 version, do not upgrade
           the cluster before upgrading the code base, this could lead to a data loss.**

 .. sectnum::
 .. contents:: Table of contents

 Migrating from 3.10.*, 4.0.* to 4.1 cluster
 ===========================================